davidAlgis/A-Framework-for-Real-Time-Ocean/review/Review abbreviate.md

    publisher    = {ACM Press},
    address      = {New York, NY, USA},
 }
+	🔼 We used this references instead of the thesis when talking about the wave particles.

 - [ ] I enjoyed reading this paper.
 I would have liked it a lot more if it included more detailed descriptions of the algorithms and/or source code.